blueskiesatx/SQL/README.md

 # homweork solutions
 I included the homework solutions to basic MySQL practice questions.
 For example:

--- 1a Display the first and last names of all actors from the table actor USE sakila;
+"-- 1a Display the first and last names of all actors from the table actor" "USE sakila;"
-SELECT first_name, last_name FROM actor;
+"SELECT first_name, last_name FROM actor;"

--- 1b Display the first and last name of each actor in a single column -- in upper case letters.
-Name the column Actor Name SELECT upper(concat(first_name,' ', last_name)) AS Actor_Name FROM actor;
+"-- 1b Display the first and last name of each actor in a single column" "-- in upper case letters.
+Name the column Actor Name" "SELECT upper(concat(first_name,' ', last_name)) AS Actor_Name" "FROM actor;"